end2endzone/end2endzone-hugo/content/blog/2017-05-28-libvariant-a-c-library-which-encapsulate-any-value-of-variant-types.md

 {{< /pleasenote >}}

-For instance, if a Variant class with an internal type set to `SINT16`&nbsp;with a value of -3, is then retrieved as an `UINT16`&nbsp;the class will &quot;clamp&quot; the returned value to 0 since -3 cannot be represented as an `UINT16`.
+For instance, if a Variant class with an internal type set to `SINT16`&nbsp;with a value of -3, is then retrieved as an `UINT16`&nbsp;the class will "clamp" the returned value to 0 since -3 cannot be represented as an `UINT16`.

 Variant var;<br /> var.setSInt16(-3);<br /> var.getUInt16() ⇒ clamped to minimum value of uint16 (0)